eForms Logo

 Auto Insurance Verification Letter

-An auto insurance verification letter is a form that provides proof to any third (3rd) party (such as a rental car agency, DMV office, etc.) that a driver has auto insurance.
-The requesting third (3rd) party must deliver the form to the driver’s insurance provider in order to obtain specific information regarding the driver’s insurance policy, such as the policy number, expiration date of insurance, and details pertaining to accident coverage.
-After the form has been completed by an agent of the insurance company, it should be delivered back to the third (3rd) party for review.
+An auto insurance verification letter is a form that provides proof that a driver has auto insurance.
+A requesting third party (such as a rental car agency, DMV office, etc.) must send the form to the driver's insurance provider to obtain specific information about the driver's policy, such as the policy number, expiration date, and accident coverage details.

 Video